Xparham/codeofhonors-msimbo-website-v3/README.md

 2. Everyone must fork from the codeofhonors-msimbo-website repo.

-3. Everyone must clone the repo into their local repo (rename it if necessary)
+3. Everyone must clone the repo into their local repo (rename it if necessary).

-4.
+4. Work of the cloned repo, revert to a earlier version of the repo if necessary.